Servicing Technology Development Centers

 Operating under the mantra of "test, test, and retest," these Earth-bound facilities use industrial robots, a motion-based platform, and customized algorithms to create simulations of space operations on large and small scales.

 Capabilities range from simulating a robotic arm servicing a satellite in space, to how a satellite would approach a tumbling object (such as an uncontrollable spacecraft or a rotating asteroid), to seeing how fuel sloshing in a tank or thruster firings would affect a satellite's behavior in microgravity.
 Mission developers use the facilities' data to fine-tune systems, controllers, and systems for optimum performance and environment interaction.
+Another facility operated by the West Virginia Robotic Technology Center (WVRTC) provides an additional test area for servicing technologies.

-The facilities are more than just simulation labs - they are development centers and technology test beds all in one.
+The Goddard facilities are more than just simulation labs - they are development centers and technology test beds all in one.

 Unlike labs that rely on two-dimensional air floors and gravity off-load systems to perform simulations, the facilities use a three-dimensional dynamic simulator powered by industrial robots and a motion-based platform that offer a wide range of motion and dexterity.
 This allows facilities to deliver large- and small-scale simulations with both mockups (models) and actual flight hardware.